Orientation semester

 You can choose modules from the fields of Natural Sciences, Engineering & Computer Science, Building & Design (limited, see FAQs), Social Affairs & Health and Business.
 An orientation semester is possible in the winter and/or summer semester.
 You decide which degree programs and how many courses you want to try out!

-Here you will soon find the module catalog for the orientation semester in summer semester 2026.
+Here you will find the modules for the orientation semester in summer semester 2026:

 The most important thing